-The other apparent reason is getting rid of your old antenna and replacing it with a better-looking one.
+The other apparent reason is getting rid of your old antenna and replacing it with the best jeep antenna in the market right now.
 Whatever the reason is, mounting a new antenna seems to be the right call.

 Removing your old antenna and screwing in a new one is quite a simple process.
 Sometimes, only the antenna mast part needs replacement, but in advanced cases, the whole antenna system needs replacement.
 Either way, it is still an easy process.
 With the help of a few tools and, of course, the installation knowledge, you are fit to work your way through it.

 However, for this review, you’ll get a detailed process on how to replace the whole antenna system and the antenna mast.
 With this guide, you’ll stand a better chance of rising to the occasion in case any of the two situations presents itself.

 Installation process of Jeep Antenna

 For the installation process to be possible, three components must be in the mix.
 They include the antenna base cable and bracket kit, the antenna mast, and the bracket cover.

 The base cable is the wiring part that connects the antenna to the radio system.
 The bracket, on the other hand, is the top part of the wire where you get to mount your antenna on.